logaretm/villus/docs/content/guide/queries.md

 });
 ```

-This will make all the child-components using `useQuery` or `Query` component use the `network-only` policy by default.
+This will make all the child-components using `useQuery` use the `network-only` policy by default.

 ### On the query level